Kansas Influence-Armistice Day Becomes Veterans Day, 1954

 Mlynar wrote, “Grief over the young man’s death apparently started King looking for a way to honor not only his nephew, but all veterans who fight during wars and serve during peace to keep America free.
 King thus began his campaign to change an existing national holiday-Armistice Day-to Veterans Day.
 He gained the cooperation of the community’s American Legion, Veterans of Foreign Wars, AmVets and War Dads units, plus support from an essential ally, U. S. Rep. Ed Rees of Emporia.”

 On November 11, 1953, Emporia area businesses and veterans’ organizations came together to celebrate, for the first time, Veterans Day on Armistice Day.
 The Emporia Veterans Day celebrations were noticed by Representative Rees.
-Congressman Rees, who represented Kansas’ fourth congressional district beginning in 1937, shared King’s interest for the national day of celebration on November 11 to be called Veterans Day.
+Congressman Rees, who represented Kansas’ fourth congressional district beginning in 1937, shared King’s interest in a national day of celebration on November 11 to be called Veterans Day.

 The next year Representative Rees would propose a bill, changing the name Armistice Day to Veterans Day.
 President Eisenhower supported the change, and on June 1, 1954, Congressman Rees and Alvin J. King witnessed President Eisenhower sign HR7786, officially changing the name Armistice Day to Veterans Day.